When in the City Of Nawabs - Things To Do in Lucknow

 Kanshi Ram Upvan

-This memorial was constructed in honour of the founder of Bahujan Samaj Party, Shri Kanshi Ram ji.
+This memorial was constructed in honour of the founder of the Bahujan Samaj Party, Shri Kanshi Ram ji, and stands as one of the prominent tourist places in Lucknow.

 ambedkar park, The Piccadily Lucknow, Places to see in Lucknow